Home INVASION – Can You Afford to Wait for Police to Arrive?

 The most important step is to decide on a plan of action to implement while awaiting help.
 A solid plan will raise the chances of surviving a home invasion.
 Let’s start with a few critical considerations.

 Law Enforcement Can’t Be the First Line of Defense

 Homeowners can’t necessarily count on the police as their first line of defense in a burglary.
 There’s simply not enough time for law enforcement to arrive before the thief’s work is done.
-A homeowner must think and act quickly to keep themselves and their family alive.
+Homeowners must think and act quickly to keep themselves and their families alive.

 Occupied or reduced law enforcement often correlates with increased lawlessness.
 If civil unrest is taking place nearby, law enforcement will be concentrated in those areas, leaving outlying homes and businesses vulnerable.
 Police and emergency services may also be reduced, delayed in getting to the home, or unavailable altogether if there has been a large-scale disaster in the area.

 Create a Home Invasion Survival Plan for the Family

 In order to create a survival plan for home invasion, it’s important to designate jobs, safe spaces, and escape routes for each member of the family.
 Here are some of the basic decisions to make ahead of time: